top of page

 From a practical perspective, we use the SMART work design model to capture the key aspects of work that research has shown profoundly affect outcomes like mental health and job performance.

-Work design is an important influence on worker mental health, influencing the full spectrum of outcomes, from mental ill-health (such as anxiety and depression) to positive well-being (e.g., thriving).
+Focuses on work design as an important influence on worker mental health, influencing the full spectrum of outcomes, from mental ill-health (such as anxiety and depression) to positive well-being (e.g., thriving).

 In this stream, we focus on how work design can shape job performance (e.g., creativity, productivity), learning-related outcomes (e.g., cognition, active development), and other outcomes including moral development and identity change.